ItayELY/Modal_Logic_Solving/README.md

 Use the following flags:
 -l [number] -> level of satisfiability
 -non-incremental -> try to solve using a large QBF formula
--incremental -> default case, solve thrugh adding constraints incrementally each level
+-incremental -> default case, solve by adding constraints incrementally each level
 -get model -> print valuation of satisfying assignment for each sub-formula
 -print-final -> print the final formula that was passed to the solver, this formula should be satisfiable in Bolean Propositional Logic iff the original formula is satisfiable in Modal Logic